What is an Occurrence?

 One of the primary coverages provided by a general liability policy is Bodily Injury and Property Damage Liability.
 The latter is often designated Coverage A. It protects your firm against claims for bodily injury or property damage caused by an occurrence.
 What is an occurrence?
 This article will explain the meaning of the term.

+Most liability policies define occurrence in the same manner as the standard ISO liability policy.
 In the ISO policy occurrence means an accident, including continuous or repeated exposure the substantially the same general harmful conditions.
 Note that this definition consists of two parts.
 First, an occurrence means an accident.
 Secondly, an occurrence includes continuous or repeated exposure the same general harmful conditions.

 Meaning of Accident